 Things that make you scream silently in the shower because you don’t want others to hear, they would not understand.
 Things that make you curl up in a ball on the floor and hold your empty tummy, crying until you can’t cry anymore… those sorts of things.

-Miscarriages come in many different ways, forms, etc. With me, I lost my first one at 13 weeks 3 days, my second miscarriage I lost at 7 weeks 4 days, my 3rd miscarriage I lost at 9 weeks 3 days, my 4th miscarriage I was supposed to be 8 weeks but the baby was only measuring at 5 weeks 4 days and then the month after my 4th miscarriage and before I even got my first period after my miscarriage, I had a chemical pregnancy.
+Miscarriages come in many different ways, forms, etc. Me, I lost my first one at 13 weeks 3 days, my second miscarriage I lost at 7 weeks 4 days, my 3rd miscarriage I lost at 9 weeks 3 days, my 4th miscarriage I was supposed to be 8 weeks but the baby was only measuring at 5 weeks 4 days and then the month after my 4th miscarriage and before I even got my first period after my miscarriage, I had a chemical pregnancy.

 I KNEW it was a chemical pregnancy because I had my HCG levels tested out to 4. so a pregnancy test would not pick up a pregnancy unless it was a NEW pregnancy which it was, a chemical pregnancy that is.
 The line just never got darker and then it disappeared and my period came.
 I was SO devastated!!!
 Gee, thanks universe!!!!
 Go me…